 The song, Rav Kook explained, refers to two types of love for God.
-The first is an innate love and appreciation for God as our Creator and Provider.
+The first is a natural appreciation for God as our Creator and Provider.
 God, the Source of all life, sustains us every moment of our lives.
-All things are inherently drawn to their source, and this love for God comes naturally, like the innate feelings of love and respect for one’s parents.
+All things are inherently drawn to their source, and this love for God comes naturally, like our innate feelings of love and respect for our parents.

-A second, higher form of love for God is acquired through thoughtful contemplation of God’s rule of the universe.
-As we uncover God’s guiding hand in history, and recognize the underlying Divine providence in the world, we experience this higher, contemplative love.
-This love corresponds to the name 'Elokim' — in the plural — referring to the myriad causes and forces that God utilizes to govern the universe.
+A second, higher form of love for God is acquired by reflecting on God’s rule of the universe.
+As we uncover God’s guiding hand in history, and we recognize the underlying Divine providence in the world, we experience a higher love of God.
+This love corresponds to the name Elokim — in the plural — referring to the myriad causes and forces that God utilizes to govern the universe.

 These two types of love differ in their constancy.
-The natural love of God as our Creator should be a constant and unwavering emotion, like love and respect for one’s parents.
-But the elevated love, the product of contemplation and introspection, is nearly impossible to sustain continually, due to life’s many distractions.
+Our natural love of God as our Creator should be constant and unwavering, like our love and respect for our parents.
+But the higher love, the product of contemplation and introspection, is nearly impossible to sustain continually due to life’s distractions.

-Regarding the innate love of God, the verse speaks of enshrining God.
-With this natural emotion, we can create a permanent place — an emotional shrine — for God in our hearts.
+Regarding the innate love of God, the verse speaks of “enshrining” God.
+With this natural emotion, we can create a permanent place — a shrine of reverence and love for God — in our hearts.
 “This is my God, and I will enshrine Him.”

 The higher, contemplative love, on the other hand, does not benefit from this level of constancy.
-One should always strive for an ever-deeper appreciation and awe of God.
-This is our spiritual goal, achieved by utilizing our faculties of wisdom and insight.
-Regarding this form of love, it is appropriate to speak about exalting God, indicating an emotion that is the product of concentrated effort.
+We should always strive for an ever-deeper appreciation and reverence for God.
+This is a spiritual goal, attained through our intellectual faculties.
+Regarding this aspect of love, it is appropriate to speak about “exalting” God.
+This indicates a love that is the product of concentrated effort.
 “My father’s God, I will exalt Him.”

 (Adapted from Olat Re’iyah vol. I, p.
 235)